Five things I learned at Davos

 The mood at Davos was the most divergent in years.
 Some American bosses were notably bullish about accelerating economic growth and a regime change in fiscal, regulatory and trade policies.
 Others, particularly some European policymakers, were markedly downbeat.

-But whoever you spoke with, the intense political and economic challenges from populism, globalisation, disruptive technology, the migration crisis and inequality dominated debates.
+But whoever you spoke with, the intense political and economic challenges from populism, globalization, disruptive technology, the migration crisis and inequality dominated debates.
 While consensus was less confident on how to navigate the risks, it likely acts as a catalyst to drive change.

 Conversation was dominated not only by who was there, but by who was not.
 President Trump was the dark matter of Davos.
 Dark matter is not well understood but occupies 95% of the universe and has huge gravitational pull.
 The implications of Trump's presidency reverberated around Davos.